 If your organization does not use Relationship Awareness, or if there is a Relationship that does not exist in PrecisionLender, you can still use the Payoff/Renewal window to enter the amount of the Prior Balance and Prior Commitment.

 The Full Opportunity printout includes the Opportunity Payoff/Renewal amount on the first page, and the individual amounts on each loan page.

 Conversion Loan Payoff/Renewal Amount

-PrecisionLender automatically calculates the Payoff/Renewal amount for your conversion loan as the retained end balance of the primary loan.
+PrecisionLender automatically calculates the Payoff/Renewal amount for your Conversion Loan as the retained end balance of the primary loan.
 This value is not editable, but will reflect any changes you make to the construction loan's Draw Schedule or Participations.

-Payoffs/Renewals in the Dashboard
+Payoffs/Renewals in the Opportunity Dashboard

 The Opportunity Dashboard has the ability to show or hide Opportunities with Payoffs/Renewals.
 This allows you to toggle between all production and pipeline Opportunities (Payoffs/Renewals included), or just new business Opportunities (Payoffs/Renewals excluded).

 Similarly, the Opportunity Dashboard Export window allows you to include or exclude Payoffs/Renewals from the report.